Brian-Masheti/rentowl/README.md

 ## 📢 Notes

+- The backend API now supports real-time caretaker action logging, filtering, and export.
+- Rate limiting is enabled for all caretaker actions endpoints (60 requests per 15 minutes per IP).
+- Automated logging is implemented for maintenance resolutions.
+- API documentation is available at `/api/docs` (Swagger UI).
 - The backend API is fully functional and tested with Postman.
 - The frontend is under active development; some features and UI may change.
 - For demo images, see the `client/public/images/` folder.